 Billy Sunday: I love the cocktails and cozy atmosphere.
 Everything I’ve ever had here has been interesting and delicious.
 It’s good for drinks before or after Lula since it’s right around the corner.

 Masa Azul: They’re known for super inventive, mostly tequila-based drinks (like this one) and solid, higher-end Mexican food.
-It’s between L’Patron and Fat Rice, so it makes a convenient drink stop if you’re eating at either of those.

 The Whistler: The original craft cocktail destination in Logan, and still great.
 They have a lot of live music and other events, so I’d check the calendar before you go.